scottonanski/persistent-mind-model/README.md

 ## 🏗️ Current System Architecture

-PMM is a sophisticated, production-ready AI consciousness system built with modern software engineering principles:
+PMM is a modular system for persistent personality and memory, built with modern software engineering principles:

 ### **🧠 Core Components**